hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 important to the design of the unseal process: multiple people with multiple keys are required to unseal the Vault.
 The Vault can be unsealed from multiple computers and the keys should never be together.
-A single malicious operator does not have enough keys to be mailicious.
+A single malicious operator does not have enough keys to be malicious.

 Continue with `vault unseal` to complete unsealing the Vault.
 Note that all 3 keys must be different, but they can be any other keys.
 As long as